-That is just a small glimpse of what Ruby looks like.
+That is just a tiny glimpse of what Ruby looks like.

-Ruby on Rails is Ruby’s open-source library, or framework.
-Such software library was developed by David Heinemeier Hansson.
+Ruby on Rails is Ruby's open-source library or framework.
+David Heinemeier Hansson developed such a software library.
 Ruby on Rails is a library that expands Ruby functionality.

 Ruby on Rails is also called 'Rails.'

-One of the cool things about Ruby on Rails is that you don’t technically need to know Ruby like the back of your hand in order to understand the former.
-It certainly helps, particularly with syntax, however, it is not required.
+One of the cool things about Ruby on Rails is that you don't technically need to know Ruby like the back of your hand to understand the former.
+It certainly helps, particularly with syntax.
+However, it is not required.
 Ruby on Rails is responsible for the creation of fantastic applications such as Hulu and Shopify!

 What is RubyGems?

 RubyGems is a module manager for Ruby.
-You can pull from Ruby-supported software libraries (or applications) in order to expand Ruby’s functionality.
+You can pull from Ruby-supported software libraries (or applications) to expand Ruby's functionality.

-Fun Fact: Each software library contained within RubyGems is referred to as a ‘Gem.’
-Tens of thousands Ruby Gems exist today.
+Fun Fact: Each software library within RubyGems is referred to as a 'Gem.'
+Tens of thousands of Ruby Gems exist today.

 Namely, the following: